ckyriaco/Capstone/README.md

 ### ***Installation Instructions*** ###

 1. Prior to installation:
-   - Ensure that you use Windows 7, 8 or 10 installed
+   - Ensure that you have a working installation of Windows 7, 8 or 10.
-   - The domain controller of interest is a Windows Server instance.
+   - Ensure that the domain controller of interest is a Windows Server instance.
    - Ensure that your Windows Server instance has netstat capabilities.
-   - You have a minimum of python 3 installed on your windows instance.
+   - Ensure that you have a minimum of Python 3 installed on your Windows instance.
    - Ensure that you have installed the [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) packages as a starting point.
    - Look at all packages imported into the implementation scripts described in the previous section (other than the classes being exported from this github repository), and make sure that all package requirements are met.
    - Install git bash on you windows instance if you are planning to use bash files to pass os variables.
    - You have access to an admin account joined to the domain controller of interest.
 All installation should be done on the account with admin privileges.
    * It is recommended that you use an IDE that supports python and bash scripts.
 Use either pip or pip3 to install necessary packages.
-2. Once the previous step is satisfied, Follow the installation instructions on the [pyad](https://pypi.org/project/pyad/) PyPi documentation.
+2. Once the previous step is satisfied, follow the installation instructions on the [pyad](https://pypi.org/project/pyad/) PyPi documentation.
 3. Once the latest version of pyad is installed, test the connection to your server by:
    - Opening a new python script
-   - importing pyad as shown: from pyad import *
+   - Importing pyad as shown: from pyad import *
    - Writing a line to access a user from their common name as shown (It's recommended you use your admin CN): user = aduser.ADUser.from_cn("your common name")
    - Write a line to print the user as shown: print(user)
-   * It is imperative that this step is successful before moving forward.
+   * **_It is imperative that this step is successful before moving forward._**
 4. Follow the installation instructions on the [pypsexec 0.2.0](https://pypi.org/project/pypsexec/) PyPi documentation.
-   - Note, the instructions indicate Windows blocks the SMB port 445 by default, but the prototype described previously was able to use psexec without physically opening the port.
+   - Note: The instructions indicate Windows blocks the SMB port 445 by default, but the prototype described previously was able to use psexec without physically opening the port.
 If your domain controller does do a strict block of SMB port 445, there are instructions on how to open this port in the documentation stated above.
 5. In the Scripts section, locate the [ADaudit.py](Scripts/ADaudit.py), [Port_Scanner.py](Scripts/Port_Scanner.py), [Active_Directory_Audit.py](Scripts/Active_Directory_Audit.py), [Active_Directory_Remediate.py](Scripts/Active_Directory_Remediate.py), and the [report_gen.py](Scripts/report_gen.py) and export them from github and then import them into you ide or python environment of choice.
    - Make sure they are all within the same folder.
 6. If you are planning to use bash files to import os variables, look through the [Active_Directory_Audit.py](Scripts/Active_Directory_Audit.py) and use it as a guide to locate distinguished names that identify the appropriate location of desired user, computer and service account folders.
 Also ensure pass the common name of the admin accessing the information as well as the names of the appropriate txt files to be generated into md and pdf files. files that will be generated based on your preferences.